halt-dos/hd-wiki-public/docs/enterprise/platform/system/settings/log_retention.md

 This feature allows users to set the log retention period.
 The log retention period is the time for which the logs the logs will be stored locally on the Haltdos Device.

 :::info
-Depending upon the organization's policy, we can change or less the dya for logs.
+Depending upon the organization's policy, we can change or less the day for logs.
 :::

 ![aaa_policy](/img/platform/v8/docs/syslogreten.png)